Christine Grosart is an offshore diver medic, working in the North Sea on vessels and gas platforms.

 She worked for several top racehorse trainers and her claims to fame include riding in steeplechases and partnering high class horses in their daily work, such as ‘Shooting Light’ and ‘Pivotal Point’.

 A lifelong family connection with potholing led to her taking up cave diving in the UK in 2005 and a change of career to fund it!

 In 2004 she joined the ambulance service as an EMT and progressed to Paramedic in 2010.

 Both her parents were scuba divers and her mother, Pauline, had always dabbled in caving, running the Wessex Cave Club bunkhouse for 7 years.

-Christine’s Uncle, Phil, has been a caver since university and the Mendip Hills and the Hunters Lodge Inn were the regular haunts throughout her childhood and teenage years.
+Christine’s Uncle, Phil, has been a caver since university and the caves of the Mendip Hills were the regular haunts throughout her childhood and teenage years.